 Despite this chaotic phone landscape, 80% of respondents to that 2015 Consumer Report said they prefer above all else to call companies when they have an issue or a question.

 The key to filling this desire then is to have a quick and convenient phone menu.
 Don’t make things complicated trying to save money—callers should be directed to real people as quickly as possible to ensure they stay satisfied.

 «Remember this: keeping an existing client is significantly easier and cheaper than attracting new ones.»

-Here’s a to-do checklist to ensure your automated phone menu system helps your customers, instead of infurates them.
+Here’s a checklist to ensure your automated phone menu system is working to aid, and not to annoy, your callers:

 Caller ID lets your phone system recognize who’s calling.
-This means you could give existing customers one menu and unknown callers a different one.
-For example, your phone menu could give existing customers the chance to speak to the account manager they’ve talked to previously, while new callers are directed to the main phone menu.
+This means you can separate existing customers and unknown callers into different call menus to maximize service.
+For example, you give existing customers the chance to speak to the account manager they’ve talked to previously, while new callers are directed to the main phone menu.

 Larger companies sometimes hire professional voiceover artists to record their outbound greeting and phone menu options.
-Smaller companies could find someone within the company who has a soothing, professional-sounding voice.
-You might use both a female and male voice and mix them up, too.
-Perhaps the female voice is heard first when someone calls and the male voice is heard after making the first menu selection, or vice versa.
+Smaller companies should find someone within the company who has a soothing, professional-sounding voice.
+Using both a man and woman will spice things up, too.
+Perhaps the female voice is heard first when someone calls and the male voice comes in after making the first menu selection, or vice versa.
 By mixing it up, you’ll keep callers interested and engaged.

-- Match your tone to your brand.
-If your company imports and sells British goods have a Brit record your phone greeting and menu options.
-If you sell surfboards, sound like a surfer, dude.
+Match your tone and your jargon to your brand.
+If your company imports and sells British goods, have someone with a British accent record your phone greeting and menu options.
+If you sell surfboards, sound like a surfer and say ‘dude’ a lot.